joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/14/us/politics/kagan-house-testimony-supreme-court.html

 **Jeffries Says He Will Oppose Proposal to Cut Off U.S. Aid to Israel**\
-`The New York Democrat and minority leader indicated that he would not seek to persuade other Democrats to vote against the measure, which has divided the party amid a deep rift over support for Israel.`\
+`The House Democratic leader said he would not seek to persuade other Democrats to vote against the measure, which has divided the party amid a deep rift over support for Israel.`\
 https://www.nytimes.com/2026/07/14/world/middleeast/jeffries-israel-aid.html

 **Roger Worthington Is Suing Over a Heat Wave**\